An introduction to C-infinity schemes and C-infinity algebraic geometry: -schemes

 \begin{rem}{\bf(i)} If $A$ is a ring or algebra, then points of the corresponding scheme $\Spec A$ are prime ideals in $A$.
 However, if $\fC$ is a $C^\iy$-ring then (by definition) points of $\Spec\fC$ are maximal ideals in $\fC$ with residue field $\R$, or equivalently, $\R$-algebra morphisms $x:\fC\ra\R$.
 This has the effect that if $X$ is a manifold then points of $\Spec C^\iy(X)$ are just points of~$X$.

 {\bf(ii)} In conventional algebraic geometry, affine schemes are a restrictive class.
 Central examples such as $\CP^n$ are not affine, and affine schemes are not closed under open subsets, so that $\C^2$ is affine but $\C^2\sm\{0\}$ is not.
 In contrast, affine $C^\iy$-schemes are already general enough for many purposes.
-For example: \begin{itemize} \item All manifolds are affine $C^\iy$-schemes. \item Open $C^\iy$-subschemes of fair affine $C^\iy$-schemes are fair and affine. \item If $\uX$ is a separated, paracompact, locally fair $C^\iy$-scheme then $\uX$ is affine. \end{itemize} Affine $C^\iy$-schemes are always separated (Hausdorff), so we need general $C^\iy$-schemes to include non-Hausdorff behaviour.
+For example: \begin{itemize} \item All manifolds are affine $C^\iy$-schemes. \item Open $C^\iy$-subschemes of fair affine $C^\iy$-schemes are fair and affine. \item Separated, second countable, locally fair $C^\iy$-schemes are affine. \end{itemize} Affine $C^\iy$-schemes are always separated (Hausdorff), so we need general $C^\iy$-schemes to include non-Hausdorff behaviour.

 {\bf(iii)} In conventional algebraic geometry the Zariski topology is too coarse for many purposes, so one has to introduce the \'etale topology.
 In $C^\iy$-algebraic geometry there is no need for this, as affine $C^\iy$-schemes are Hausdorff.